 '''

-import_qiime_otu_tax(file,
+import_qiime_otu_tax(file, parseFunction = parse_taxonomy_qiime,

-parseFunction=parse_taxonomy_qiime, parallel=FALSE,

-chunk.size=1000, verbose=TRUE)
+verbose = TRUE, parallel = FALSE)

 '''

 file (Required).
-The path to the qiime-formatted file you want to import into R. Can be compressed (e.ggz, etc.), though the details may be OS-specific.
-That is, Windows-beware. parseFunction (Optional).
+The path to the quime-formatted file you want to import into R. Can be compressed (e.g. .gz, etc.), though the details may be OS-specific.
+That is, parseFunction (Optional).
 An optional custom function for parsing the character string that contains the taxonomic assignment of each OTU.
-The default parsing function is parse_taxonomy_qiime, specialized for splitting the ";"-delimited strings and also attempting to interpret greengenes prefixes, if any, as that is a common format of the taxonomy string produced by QIIME. parallel (Optional).
-Logical.
-Should the parsing be performed in parallel?.
-Default is FALSE.
-Only a few steps are actually parallelized, and for most datasets it will actually be faster and more efficient to keep this set to FALSE.
-Also, to get any benefit at all, you will need to register a parallel "backend" through one of the backend packages supported by the foreach-package.
+The default parsing function is parse_taxonomy_qiime, specialized for splitting the ";"-delimited strings and also attempting to interpret greengenes prefixes, if any, as that is a common format of the taxonomy string produced by QIIME.